Nuwaubian Nation: The Ansaaru Allah Community

 AAC members began to live communally and spent much of their day at the group's mosque.
-Contact with prior friends and family was discouraged as these people were labelled kaafirs (unbelievers).
+Contact with prior friends and family was discouraged as these people were labeled kaafirs (unbelievers).
 Any money and furniture a newcomer had would be turned over to the community, while mothers and pregnant women were encouraged to claim public welfare, funds then given to the AAC.
 Members were assigned to single-sex quarters.
-Children were separated from their parents and raised communally, brought up to speak Arabic, Hebrew, and York's invented language of Nubic.
+Children were separated from their parents and raised communally, brought up to speak Arabic, Hebrew and York's invented language of Nubic.

-Men sent out as street missionaries and fundraisers were called "propagators"; they were given a quota to meet, and those who failed in this were chastised or in some cases beaten.
+Male AAC members were sent out as street missionaries and fundraisers called "propagators"; they were given a quota to meet, and those who failed in this were chastised or in some cases beaten.
 Men were rewarded with access to their female "mate" in the group's Green Room.
 An FBI investigation suggested that, at its peak, around 500 people were living at the AAC's commune.
 The AAC also expanded its property ownership across New York City, obtaining around thirty buildings including apartment blocks, two recording studios, restaurants, a grocery store and a laundromat.
-The AAC sent missionaries to other parts of the United States and also established groups in Montreal, Toronto, Port of Spain, Brixton, and in Jamaica.
+The group sent missionaries to other parts of the U.S. and also established groups in Montreal, Toronto, London, Port of Spain and in Jamaica.